kapilinania/seaborn.github.io/README.md

 # Show the plot
 plt.show()

 This example demonstrates how to create a simple scatterplot using Seaborn.
 You can modify this code and explore various other plot types and customizations.
-Check out the Seaborn documentation for more options and examples.
+Check out the Seaborn documentation for more options and examples.📈

 ##Contributing
 We welcome contributions!
-If you'd like to add your own Seaborn examples, tutorials, or improve existing content, please follow these steps:
+If you'd like to add your own Seaborn examples, tutorials, or improve existing content, please follow these steps:📚

 ###Fork this repository.
 Create a new branch: git checkout -b feature/new-feature.
 Make your changes and commit them: git commit -m 'Add new feature'.
 Push to the branch: git push origin feature/new-feature.
-Create a pull request.
+Create a pull request.🤝

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.🌈

 Happy data visualization with Seaborn! 📈